dearing/registry/readme.md

 ## Notes
 - No on-disk encryption, or other security measures are taken.
 - JWT algo is arguable, here it is hard coded to HS256
-- `go run cmd/demo.go` for implementation
+- review tests for implementation details
-- ` go test .` and check the source for a better readme than this